 FINDING ANCIENT BUILDINGS AND LOST CITIES

 The treasures of the world’s heritage are buried underground, and to date, always found mostly by accident.

-- Gordon Childe and Lewis Mumford are two archaeologists defending two opposing views on the rise of civilizations and cities: While Gordon Child in his book ‘Man Makes Himself’ explains his thesis with an evolutionary point of view, Mumford in his book ‘The City in History’, claims that it is religious beliefs and rituals that creates a civilization.
+- V. Gordon Childe and Lewis Mumford are two archaeologists defending two opposing views on the rise of civilizations and cities: While Gordon Child in his book ‘Man Makes Himself’ explains his thesis with an evolutionary point of view, Mumford in his book ‘The City in History’, claims that it is religious beliefs and rituals that creates a civilization.